IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-how-to-study-well-in-vce/index.md

 <p>&nbsp;</p>

 ## <span style="color:#303F9F">And honestly, I'm *never* sure how to answer. </span> Everybody needs to hear a different answer.
-Unfortunately, studying is a difficult skill to develop and is quite individualised. </span>
+Unfortunately, studyis a difficult skill to develop and is quite individualised. </span>

 ## <span style="color:#303F9F"> However, I do think there are 4 principles which everyone could benefit from following a bit more (*including myself*). </span> Here I'm going to outline what I think they are, and some suggestions for how you can better implement them into your study.
 <p>&nbsp;</p>